Propane in France: providers, tariffs and getting started

 Quickly find and compare the best offers for your business or home.

-La bellenergie is a French green energy supplier based in Toulon, owned by Austria’s Energie Steiermark group.
-Its key strength is offering 100% French renewable electricity, with rapid growth and a strong focus on competitive pricing and customer satisfaction.
+La Bellenergie is a fast-growing French green energy supplier based in Toulon, backed by Austrian public group Energie Steiermark.
+Its main strengths are 100% French renewable electricity, highly competitive prices, and a strong focus on customer satisfaction with all services managed locally.

 Comparison based on household consumption of 5,700 kWh per year and a 6 kVA power rating in Toulouse.
 This table only shows offers with available prices under standard tariff options.
 Some offers have specific conditions (dual-only, Linky-only, etc.) which make them harder to compare with standard plans.
 Learn more about the Selectra Score.